K1 tank: General characteristics

-South Korean K1A2 tanks on combat firing practice maneuvers.

 The K1 retains most of the features of the M1 Abrams but also shows differences.
 Its main armament is a licensed M68A1 105 mm 52 caliber tank gun under designation KM68A1 by Hyundai Precision Industry.
 The K1 carries 47 rounds of ammunition in the hull and turret.
 Unlike the M1 Abrams, the K1 lacks ammunition storage in the bustle at the rear of the turret, which is instead filled with radio systems.
 The main gun is assisted by a 16-bit fire control system and digital ballistic calculator.
 The tank has either an M2 Browning or SNT Dynamics K6 12.7x99 mm NATO machine gun on the commander's hatch mount, an M60D 7.62×51mm NATO machine gun on the loader's hatch mount, and an M60E2-1 7.62×51mm NATO coaxial machine gun for the gunner as secondary armaments.

 The K1 has a size of 9.67 m (length with gun forward) x 3.60 m (width) x 2.25 m (height) and weighs 51.1 t or 51.5 t.
 It is powered by a German power pack consisting of 1,200 hp (23.5 hp/t) from MTU Friedrichshafen MB871Ka-501 8-cylinder water-cooled turbocharged diesel engine licensed by Ssangyong Heavy Industries (now STX Engine) and ZF Friedrichshafen LSG 3000 transmission licensed by Hyundai Precision Industry (now Hyundai Transys).
 The tank can drive at a maximum speed of 65 km/h on paved roads and 40 km/h cross-country with a 500 km cruising range.
 Its chassis uses hybrid suspension combining hydropneumatic suspension on wheels 1, 2, and 6 and torsion bars on wheels 3, 4, and 5.
 It allows the tank to use kneeling to supplement the depression of the main gun, which is limited by the small-sized turret to -10 degrees, and provides comfort on rough terrains.
 For comparison, M1 Abrams is 9.77 m x 3.66 m x 2.37 m and weighs 54 t.